DachengLi1/AMP/README.md

 cd ~/AMP/DeepSpeed/DeepSpeedExamples/Megatron-LM-v1.1.5-3D_parallelism
 python homogeneous.py --full --budget 10
 ````
 This will run the prediction and launch top 10 predicted strategies.
 It will finish in around 1500 seconds and store the result in ~/amp_main_logs/homogeneous_[time_stamp].txt.
-To run x numbers of real trials, use argument --budget x.
-The raw log from our modified DeepSpeed contains a lot of details such as the pipeline schedule, we recommend piping it into another log.txt for further interpretation.
+To run x numbers of real trials, use argument ````--budget x````.
+The raw log from our modified DeepSpeed contains a lot of details such as the pipeline schedule, we recommend redirecting it into another log.txt for further interpretation.

 Cached results with 53 real trials are in AMP/src/results/homogeneous_results.txt and logs in AMP/src/results/homogeneous_log.txt.